mattrglobal/bbs-signatures-spec/ietf.md

    [I-D.irtf-cfrg-hash-to-curve].

-   In addition, ciphersuites MUST specify unique domain separation tags for hash_to_point and hash_pubkey_to_point.
+   In addition, ciphersuites MUST specify unique domain separation tags for hash_to_point.
 The domain separation tag used in Section 1.4 is the RECOMMENDED one.

 3.6.
 Use of Contexts